alkoclick/alkoclick.github.io/words/Joint optimisation on Sociotechnical systems.md

 3. Humans have to be available to respond
 4. Humans have to access, know and use technical systems to respond successfully

+## Observations

-A few things stand out for me:
+A few things stand out for me in the diagram above:
 * Notice the terminal states highlighted in grey.
 These are fail states.
 Typically an operator arriving there is out of immediate options, besides escalating to an unknown other, if they exist and are reachable
 * Notice the spectacular amount of wasted effort if our operator reaches the final step, the feature management service, and cannot use it
 * Notice the mingling of social and technical actions.
 This system cannot reach a success state without the collaboration of humans and machines